cecilsmith/Fractal-Universe/README.md

   * [Procedural Planets](https://github.com/SebLague/Procedural-Planets)
   * [Spherical-Gravity](https://github.com/SebLague/Spherical-Gravity)

-This Unity project creates a procedurally generated world that a player can explore.
+This Unity high-school project creates a procedurally generated world that a basic player can explore.
 The world uses heightmaps to assign color (which is also blended) to give the illusion of oceans, beaches, and mountains.
 This is by no means a finished product--it is merely a proof of concept.

 <img width="374" alt="Screen Shot 2022-07-16 at 11 05 01 PM" src="https://user-images.githubusercontent.com/19243227/179383901-f0036596-5d0a-489f-8322-f44133509733.png">